Katharine Asquith: Later life

 Raymond was killed in action on 15 September 1916 during the Battle of the Somme.
 Raymond's death was shattering for Katharine.
 A few days after receiving the death notification, her father-in-law visited Katharine and recalled, "I have never seen anyone so stunned and shattered.
 All she wants to do is to die."
 Katharine never remarried, and Evelyn Waugh's biographer, Selina Hastings, commented that she "lived her life permanently in the shadow of her husband's death."
-Katharine converted to Roman Catholicism in 1923 and brought up her children in the Catholic faith.
+Katharine converted to Catholicism in 1923 and brought up her children in the Catholic faith.
 She arranged for a private chapel to be built in the manor house.

 Her two brothers having died, Katharine inherited Mells Manor after her parents' death.
 She welcomed many Catholic writers and thinkers such as Evelyn Waugh, Christopher Hollis, Douglas Woodruff, Siegfried Sassoon, Hilaire Belloc, Martin D'Arcy, and Ronald Knox.
 Katharine first met Evelyn Waugh on a Hellenic cruise in September 1933 and struck up a close friendship that lasted until his death.
-In a letter to Katharine, Waugh revealed "There is no one whose opinion I value more than yours."
+In a letter to Katharine, Waugh revealed, "There is no one whose opinion I value more than yours."
 She became godmother to Waugh's son, Auberon, and Waugh dedicated his biography of Ronald Knox to Katharine and Lady Daphne Acton.
-Another prominent convert, close friend and frequent visitor to Mells was the poet Siegfried Sassoon who was received into the Roman Catholic church in 1957 and later buried in St Andrew's churchyard.
+Another prominent convert, close friend and frequent visitor to Mells was the poet Siegfried Sassoon who was received into the Catholic Church in 1957 and later buried in St Andrew's churchyard.

 After the Second World War Ronald Knox settled at Mells.
 Knox, himself a convert, had been Roman Catholic chaplain at the University of Oxford before the war.
 While a resident, Knox finished his re-translation of the Latin Vulgate Bible into English.
 Early in 1957, he was diagnosed with terminal cancer, and Katharine cared for him in person until his death later in the year.
 He was buried in the churchyard at St Andrew's, where Katharine was also buried on her death in 1976, at the age of 90.

 Both Katharine and Raymond are portrayed in Phoebe Traquair's apse mural in All Saints, Thorney Hill, Hampshire.